-Connected systems allow designers to manage authentication details for multiple integrations in one place.
-There are several authentication options available for connected systems.
+HTTP and OpenAPI connected systems allow you to manage authentication details for various third-party integrations in one place.
+This page details the authentication options available from the Authentication dropdown list in these connected systems.

 No specific authentication will be applied.
 You can provide custom authentication values in the integration's URL, parameters, or headers as required by the external system.
 Client certificate/mutual SSL authentication can be enabled by uploading client certificates in the Admin Console.
 Services that use self-signed or internal SSL certificates can be enabled by uploading trusted server certificates in the Admin Console.

 Although API keys can be configured directly in the integration headers or parameters, the only way to securely configure an API key for an integration is by using the connected system object.
 The following properties are available for configuration when API key is selected as the authentication type:

 |Send As||Required.
 This field specifies whether the API key should be sent as an http header or a query parameter.|

 |Header/Parameter Name||Required.
 The key identifier of the API key.|